Slightowl/IDHL-webapp/README.md

 		- films
 		- tvshows
 		- video games
-	- add buttons to perform pagination in the characters table.
+	- add buttons to perform pagination on the characters table.
 	- Add a search bar to the characters table to filter data on the characters name
 	- perform any refactoring